GrubHubGitTub/BaseballTradeTrees/README.md

 ## What am I working on?
 #### Updated Jan.
 9 2022
+- Looking into adding Compensation picks to make trees even bigger.
 - Google Org Chart sucks so I want to use a new OrgChat UI.